ibm-cloud-docs/event-notifications/en-about.md

 ### Built-in communication providers
 {: #en-features-providers}

 {{site.data.keyword.en_short}} comes with basic email and SMS capability that is built in to the service.
-Add the {{site.data.keyword.Bluemix_notm}} email or {{site.data.keyword.Bluemix_notm}} SMS destination to any {{site.data.keyword.en_short}} subscription for instant connectivity.
+Add the {{site.data.keyword.cloud_notm}} email or {{site.data.keyword.cloud_notm}} SMS destination to any {{site.data.keyword.en_short}} subscription for instant connectivity.
 With a few more steps, you can add the push notification destination to your source list and subscribe to that destination as well.

 ### Webhooks
 {: #en-features-webhooks}